 Some 23 years ago in Old Lyme, the birthplace of the American Impressionist art movement, a group of friends who were musicians and loyal arts patrons staged a production of Gilbert and Sullivan’s Mikado at the Florence Griswold Museum.
 The sold-out summer performances inspired the friends to develop a series of chamber music at the Meeting House of the First Congregational Church of Old Lyme.
 Together, the friends founded Musical Masterworks.
-The founders’ original mission was to present chamber music concerts of the highest quality in the shoreline area of Southeastern Connecticut.
+The founders’ original mission was to present classical and chamber music concerts of the highest quality in the shoreline area of Southeastern Connecticut.

 In 1998, Musical Masterworks expanded its mission to foster the appreciation of chamber music through performances and educational outreach, with an emphasis on building audiences that reflect our diverse society.
 Acting on the belief that music education is vital to childhood development, Musical Masterworks obtained private foundation support to bring music to schools in under-served areas of New London and Middlesex County at no cost to them.
 In the past twelve years, Musical Masterworks has presented over seventy-five concerts to more than 12,000 students in more than twenty schools